Dick Bernard

-Richard Bernard (22 June 1917 – 23 February 2012) was a Scottish international lawn bowler.
+Richard "Dick" Bernard (22 June 1917 – 23 February 2012) was a Scottish international lawn bowler who won a gold medal at the world championships.

-Bowls career
+Biography

+Bernard was National champion in 1970.

-He won a silver medal in the singles at the 1972 World Outdoor Bowls Championship in Worthing.
-He also won a gold medal in the team event (Leonard Trophy).
+Benard won a gold medal in the team event (Leonard Trophy) and a silver medal in the singles at the 1972 World Outdoor Bowls Championship in Worthing.

-He was National champion in 1970.
+he represented the Scottish team at the 1978 Commonwealth Games in Edmonton, Canada, where he competed in the fours event, with Doug Copland, John Fleming and Willie Adrain.

 Personal life

 He was a mining engineer by trade.
 He was a county billiards player before switching to bowls in 1948.
 He died on 23 February 2012, at the age of 94.